rgyani/system-design-examples/hotel-booking.md

 ### Scale

-Lets say, we want to provide for 500K, 10M rooms and  roughly 1000 Rooms/ Hotel
+Lets say, we want to provide for 500K hotels, 10M rooms and  roughly 1000 Rooms/ Hotel

 ### UI and flow for Hotel Management people to use